alexwelch/vimfiles/README.md

 - `cataracts`: Grey background with muted colors
 - `bloodshot`: Similar to colorblind but with muted colors

+In the `extras` directory are Terminal themes to match the Vim color themes.

+To use the Terminal themes, install [SIMBL 0.9.7](http://www.culater.net/software/SIMBL/SIMBL.php) and save the [64 Bit Terminal Colors](http://github.com/timmfin/terminalcolours) plugin to:

+    ~/Library/Application Support/SIMBL/Plugins/

 The color themes have been designed with similarities in the syntax settings.
 Jumping between multiple languages should be easy on the mind and the eyes.
-Be adventurous and mix it up once in a while.]
+Be adventurous and mix it up once in a while.

 **Most themes use the custom [MesloGM font](https://github.com/andreberg/Meslo-Font).
 Download, install and live the dream.**

-Feel free to add more themes, but try and follow the logic already setup.
-Bonus points if you deliver a Terminal theme to go along with it.

 ## Tips